timmcginley/41936/Assignments/README.md

 The Assignments are designed to guide you through the Advanced Building Design Process.

+This pages in includes the stages and the grading criteria.
+These should be read alongside the course [learning objectives](/41936/LearningObejectives)

 ## A [Strategise](A/README.md)

 *Develop strategies to address technical solutions to address analysed client needs in a 'real' project.*